mitotic/slidoc/docs/MORE.md

 ## Plugin object instances

-Three types of objects are instantiated using `SlidocPlugins.name` as the prototype:
+Three types of objects are instantiated using `Slidoc.PluginDefs.name` as the prototype:

 1. `setup` objects: Instantiated once after document is ready